kelvin-cykong/Eluvio_DS_Challenge/README.md

 ### Algorithms tested:
 - Logistic Regression
 - Neural Network
-  - Built a Simple Neural Network with 1 hidden layer, two dropouts to reduce overfitting.
+  - Built a Simple Neural Network with a few hidden layers, adding dropouts to reduce overfitting.
   - Normalization of values for better result.
   - Added explaination to each steps.

 Created on Apr 7 2021
-Last updated on Apr 14 2021.
+Last updated on Apr 20 2021.